Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Conclusion

 Through an extensive analysis of the moment rate functions (MRFs), we find that off-fault MRF durations are continuous, whereas MRFs on the main fault show a bimodal behavior—i.e., either slow slip events or large fast earthquakes emerge.
 Additionally, the MRFs of small-magnitude slow-slip events tend to be asymmetric, while those of fast-slip events display a more symmetric pattern.
 As magnitude increases, the MRFs exhibit more pronounced acceleration and deceleration phases, deviating from simple functional forms and revealing complexities such as multiple phases of moment release.

+We thus propose a geometry-driven modeling framework in which fault geometry provides a primary organizational structure for slip dynamics.
+Fault-zone geometry is an independently measurable and unavoidable property of natural systems across scales; in our framework, it naturally generates spatiotemporally evolving traction heterogeneities that govern nucleation, rupture velocity, and event interactions across the full spectrum of slip behaviors.
+This perspective helps reduce reliance on poorly constrained parameters and provides a physically grounded reference framework.

+We do not intend to replace frictional or hydraulic heterogeneity models, but rather propose that geometric complexity constitutes a necessary baseline upon which these processes operate.
+Frictional and hydraulic heterogeneities may further modulate slip dynamics, but they act within a fault system whose stress organization is primarily shaped by geometry.
+This geometry-driven baseline provides a foundation within which additional complexities can be meaningfully evaluated and their relative contributions assessed.
+Such a framework enables the construction of digital twins of real fault systems—computational analogs that capture essential geometric and mechanical properties while generating realistic slip dynamics.

-Despite its simplicity and reliance on broadly accepted assumptions, the fault volume model presented in this paper successfully reproduces many of the observed key physical and statistical features of a canonical fault zone, making it a true digital twin of a fault zone (see Figure \ref{grandsummary}).
-We name this digital twin, \textit{SAFAR} (Système Analogue des FAilles Réelles).
-This breakthrough opens transformative possibilities: our synthetic catalogs can enhance machine learning algorithms for seismic hazard forecasting by providing physically consistent training data that spans the full spectrum of seismic behaviors.
-It also provides invaluable data to analytically model various physical mechanisms that are at the root of the observed scaling laws, statistics and slip dynamics.
-In addition, it can now be used to characterize the response of a fault system to various types of perturbations, such as fluid injection or earth tides, and to understand the underlying physics of earthquake triggering.
-Most importantly, by demonstrating that geometric complexity alone-without invoking unmeasurable frictional heterogeneities-can explain the rich fault dynamics, this work fundamentally shifts how we conceptualize and model earthquake systems, paving the way for more predictive and physically grounded seismic hazard assessment in the future.
+The fault volume model presented in this paper demonstrates the viability of this approach.
+Despite its simplicity and reliance on broadly accepted assumptions, it successfully reproduces many of the observed key physical and statistical features of fault zones (see Figure \ref{grandsummary}).
+We name this digital twin framework \textit{SAFAR} (Système Analogue des FAilles Réelles).
+Our synthetic catalogs can enhance machine learning algorithms for seismic hazard forecasting by providing physically consistent training data that spans the full spectrum of seismic behaviors.
+The framework also provides data to analytically model various physical mechanisms that underlie the observed scaling laws, statistics, and slip dynamics.
+In addition, it can be used to characterize the response of a fault system to various types of perturbations, such as fluid injection or earth tides, and to understand the underlying physics of earthquake triggering.
+By demonstrating that geometric complexity alone can generate rich fault dynamics without requiring unmeasurable frictional heterogeneities, this work provides a novel framework for more predictive and physically grounded seismic hazard assessment.